FlyPorter/FlyPorter-Mobile/README.md

   - Built admin-side operational APIs and prepared corresponding API documentation
   - Created Docker Compose configurations to run the db and backend

+---

+## Lessons Learned and Concluding Remarks

+Through this project, we practiced modern mobile app development using technologies such as React, Expo, and TypeScript.
+We implemented several advanced features including:

+- **JWT Authentication** for secure user authentication and authorization
+- **DigitalOcean Spaces** for storing invoice files
+- **Mobile Sensors** - Using user's location to auto-populate the departure airport
+- **Push Notifications** for real-time updates and reminders
+- **SendGrid** for email notifications

+### Future Improvements

+Looking ahead, we would like to explore:

+- **Microservices Architecture** for better scalability and maintainability
+- **AI Integration** to enhance user experience with intelligent features

+---

 ## Our Team!

 ![Image](https://github.com/user-attachments/assets/bdb0053d-9487-4aaa-bd61-3c9cf9ab568c)